ali-h/jsonDoctor/README.md

 # jsonDoctor
-A tool to broadcast and stream incoming custom_json transactions on Hive/Steem Blockchain
+A tool to broadcast and stream incoming custom_json transactions on Hive Blockchain